azmfaridee/azmfaridee/README.md

 ### Hi there 👋

-I'm Zaher, a 5th year Ph.D. student at the [Informations Systems Department at the University of Maryland, Baltimore County](https://informationsystems.umbc.edu).
+I'm Zaher, a Final year Ph.D.
+Candiate at the [Informations Systems Department at the University of Maryland, Baltimore County](https://informationsystems.umbc.edu).
 I work with [Dr. Nirmalya Roy](https://userpages.umbc.edu/~nroy/) in the [Mobile, Pervasive, and Sensor Computing (MPSC) Lab](http://mpsc.umbc.edu/).

 My research is focused on building scalable machine learning models that are robust against domain and category shifts with minimal-to-no extra label information.
 To that end, I primarily work on deep unsupervised, self-supervised, adversarial, disentangled (interpretable) representation learning & learnable data augmentation techniques.
 I’m interested in discovering the optimum transferability of the representations between domains, tasks, and modalities (e.g. in human action recognition).